varigence/docs/bimlflex/trial-process/installing-bimlstudio.md

 BimlStudio is the development environment for BimlFlex.
 The installation provides the platform for building and extending BimlFlex projects.

-Building SSIS packages and projects also require the matching Visual Studio and SQL Server Data Tools with SSIS support are available on the machine.
+Building SSIS packages and projects also require the matching versions of Microsoft Visual Studio and Microsoft SQL Server Data Tools with SSIS support are available on the machine.

 BimlStudio is available in 2 bitness flavors, 32 and 64 bit.
-For the trial it is recommended that both versions are installed.
+For the trial, it is recommended that both versions are installed.

 ![Installing BimlStudio -center -50%](../user-guide/images/bimlflex-ss-v5-bimlstudio-installer-install.png)